-Appendix G

-Georgia Destinations Career Academy Notification of Exit from ESOL Services
+Appendix G Georgia Destinations Career Academy Notification of Exit from ESOL Services

 Date:

 Student Name: Grade

 School:

 ACCESS for ELLs Testing Results:

 Composite Proficiency Level Score/ 6.0

-(for Kindergarten Test: Reading; Writing; Lister ning; Speaking)
+(for Kindergarten Test: Reading ; Writing ; Listening ; Speaking)

 Additional data considered (if applicable):

 Dear Parent or Guardian,

-As you know, your child has been enrolled in our school's Engl Languages (ESOL) Program in order to improve his/her English
+As you know, your child has been enrolled in our school's English for Speakers of Other Languages (ESOL) Program in order to improve his/her English language skills.

-Based on a recent review of ACCESS and other test results, we has reached the level of English needed in order to transition ou that although your child will no longer receive ESOL classes, we child's academic progress in order to ensure that he/she continued to the continued t at of ESOL services.
-Please know we will continue to monitor your
+Based on a recent review of ACCESS and other test results, we have determined that your child has reached the level of English needed in order to transition out of ESOL services.
+Please know that although your child will no longer receive ESOL classes, we will continue to monitor your child's academic progress in order to ensure that he/she continues to be successful in school.

-If you have any questions, please contact me by phone or email
+If you have any questions, please contact me by phone or email.

 Best regards,

 Administrator/ESOL Contact

 E-mail

 Phone

-27 | Page

-Retain in Student Permanent Record

-Appendix H EL Reclassification Review Form
+Retain in Student Permanent Record Appendix H EL Reclassification Review Form